jb56834/nlp-crypto/.ipynb_checkpoints/README-checkpoint.md

 ## Natural Language Processing

 Next, look at the ngrams and word frequency for each coin.
-Use NLTK to produce the ngrams for N = 2 through *all* Bitcoin articles.
+Use NLTK to produce the ngrams for N = 2 through *ALL* Bitcoin articles.
 Here is the list of top 10 words for Bitcoin:

 ('satoshi', 'nakaboto'): 42, \
 ('char', 'robot'): 21, \
 ('robot', 'colleague'): 21, \
 ('colleague', 'satoshi'): 21, \
 ('nakaboto', 'writes'): 21, \
 ('writes', 'bitcoin'): 21, \
 ('every', 'fucking'): 21, \
 ('fucking', 'daywelcome'): 21, \
 ('daywelcome', 'another'): 21, \
 ('another', 'edition'): 21